I will confess: I’m no better at this than the first set of holidays after Dominic ran ahead to Heaven.

 Every.
 Single.
 Year. has brought changes and challenges on top of the empty chair round the family table.

-Since Dominic left us we’ve had additions (a grandchild and various significant others) and sadly, more subtractions (my mother joined Dom in 2019).
+Since Dominic left us we’ve had additions (two grandchildren and various significant others) and sadly, more subtractions (my mother joined Dom in 2019).
 We’ve dealt with distance, deployment, healthcare and retail work schedules, a pandemic and lots of other, less easily defined tensions and difficulties.

 When I ran across this quote awhile back my heart screamed, “YES!!!”